 - Membership – Support the execution and development of initiatives to increase membership through the combination of new member recruitment, orientation and member engagement activities.

-- Mentoring – Provide on-going support to the program participants in the BC HRMA Professional Mentoring Program.
+- Mentoring – Provide on-going support to the program participants in the HRMA Professional Mentoring Program.

 - Networking – Create and work with others in the delivery of opportunities that allow for meaningful connection, information sharing, celebration and recognition.

 - Post Secondary Liaison – Promote the profession of HR to students and encourage students to connect with the HR community.

 - Volunteering – Work with AC member to create meaningful volunteer opportunities for members.
 Recruit place, and retain volunteers to support program and service delivery in the region.

 All Advisory Council volunteers are expected to: